Closing costs you should expect

 • Title Insurance

-Sellers: As we hammer out your transaction, not only will I work to get the highest sales price, but I'll also push for limited closing costs.
-And once we've reached an agreement, I'll fully clarify the closing costs so you know exactly where your money is going.
+Sellers: As we negotiate your sale, I'll not only work to get the highest sales price, but I'll also campaign for reduced closing costs.
+And once we've come to an agreement, I'll explain in detail the closing costs so you are informed of exactly what you're paying for.

-Buyers: If you're purchasing a house in Pierce County, you'll receive a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
-The estimate is based on the loan officer's previous experience and is required to be within a suitable range so you're not astonished when you arrive at the closing appointment.
-I'll be glad to go over the LE with you, answering your questions and highlighting any estimates that are uncertain.
+Buyers: If you're purchasing real estate in Pierce County, you will get a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
+The estimate is based on the loan officer's previous experience and is required to be within an acceptable range so you're not stunned when you show up at closing time.
+I'll be happy to look at the LE with you, answering your questions and highlighting any estimates that seem unusual.

 Got a Question?